jsevern55/OmniUpdate/README.md

 # Test automation project for OmniUpdate
-This repository contains the test project for the QA Automation Engineer test.
+This repository contains a project for the QA Automation Engineer test.

 ## Requirements:
 * Windows 10